 The James Outpatient Care

-The James Outpatient Care is located south of the Kenny and Carmack roads intersection in the Carmenton innovation district.
+The James Outpatient Care is located at 2121 Kenny Road in the Carmenton innovation district.
 The $356.5 million project includes outpatient operating rooms, interventional radiology rooms, extended recovery unit, pre-anesthesia center, a diagnostic imaging center, pharmacy, hematology clinic, genitourinary (GU) clinic, infusion and medical office and support spaces.
-The project also adds a 640-space James Outpatient Care parking garage.
-The approximately 385,000 square foot cancer-focused facility will include central Ohio’s first proton therapy treatment facility in partnership with Nationwide Children’s Hospital.
+The project also added a 640-space James Outpatient Care parking garage.
+The approximately 385,000 square foot cancer-focused facility includes central Ohio’s first proton therapy treatment facility in partnership with Nationwide Children’s Hospital.
 The building joins the Pelotonia Research Center and an Energy Advancement and Innovation Center as the first three major projects envisioned for Carmenton.

 Learn more about how Ohio State in investing in the spaces and places that empower collaboration by visiting Ohio State Environments.